Creative Commons License

 • Collis, Louise, Memoirs of a Medieval Woman: The Life and Times of Margery Kempe, New York, Crowell, 1964.

-• Dinshaw, Carolyn, Getting Medieval: Sexualities and Communities, Pre- and Postmodern, Durham, Duke University Press, 1999, xii + 345 p.
+• Dinshaw, Carolyn, Getting Medieval: Sexualities and Communities, Pre- and Postmodern, Durham, Duke University Press (Series Q), 1999, xii + 345 p.

 • Gallyon, Margaret, Margery Kempe of Lynn and Medieval England, Cambridge, Lutterworth Press, 2004.